By Shelly Moore

 He used a box cutter to slice my pants along the outside of my left leg, and then my right.
 He then ripped them off, threw them to the camper’s floor.
 A serpents smile spread across his face as he caressed the tops of my bare legs with his calloused fingers.

 I wanted to cry, but I didn’t want to give him the satisfaction.
 I didn’t shed a single tear.

-I stared at him with silent fury.
+I stared at him with silent fury, not breaking eye contact.

 “I’ll be right out, hun.
 Give me just a sec,” he called out to her, his finger still pressed to his lips.